72 hours with Samsung Galaxy Note 10 Plus: ongoing camera review

 Remote selfie and un-cropped perspective

-Here's a good example of the Big Circles using the 10MP front camera – as well as trying out the remote shutter using the S Pen.
+Here's a good example of the Big Circles mode using the 10MP front camera – and an example of a shot taken remotely, using the S Pen to fire the shutter.

 More Note 10 photo samples incoming